saori-eth/hyperfy/docs/scripting/README.md

 ## Networking

-Hypery [Networking](./Networking.md) happens inside of Apps, using methods from both the `App` and `World` APIs.
+Hyperfy [Networking](./Networking.md) happens inside of Apps, using methods from both the `App` and `World` APIs.
 You can either send events between the client and server on the same app, or send messages to external apps on the server.

 ## Globals